codefocus/managedcache/README.md

 ### Automatic invalidation

-To automatically invalidate this data, call the `forgetWhen()` function at the start of the function chain, passing in an array of invalidation conditions.
+To automatically invalidate this data, call the `setForgetConditions()` function at the start of the function chain, passing in an array of invalidation conditions.

 These invalidation conditions (`Codefocus\ManagedCache\Condition` objects) are named after the Eloquent events that trigger them, and can be created with intuitive helper functions: